-Find printed information about Calvin's pre-law program events, summer programs, the pre-law-library, the Law School Admission Test (LSAT) and other items related to pre-law on the pre-law program bulletin board (located on the second floor of the Devos Communication Center).
+Find printed information about Calvin's pre-law program events, summer programs, the pre-law-library, the Law School Admission Test (LSAT) and other items related to pre-law on the pre-law program bulletin board (located on the top floor of Hiemenga Hall).

 With over 100 majors and programs, you’re bound to find something you love.